How to Stop AI From Being a Yes Man With an LLM Council

 Most of the time, I do not want 5 versions of the same helpful answer.
 I want 5 jobs: Contrarian, First Principles Thinker, Expansionist, Outsider, and Executor.

 You can run those roles on one model or several models.
-The important part is that each role gets the same brief independently and returns a focused critique.
+The important part is that each role gets the same brief and returns a focused critique.

 The 5 Voices I Want In The Room